-One of the most immediate and best known physical benefits of yoga is improved flexibility.
+One of the most immediate and best-known physical benefits of yoga is improved flexibility.
 Yoga also develops muscle strength.
-The even nature of yoga, where actions and positions are balanced so that one moves left and right, forward and backward, up and down in equal proportion causes skeletal repositioning by relaxing joints and stretching muscles so that the bones can move into their natural place.
+The even nature of yoga, where actions and positions are balanced so that one move left and right, forward and backward, up and down in equal proportion causes skeletal repositioning by relaxing joints and stretching muscles so that the bones can move into their natural place.

 Criteria For A Yoga Class

 It is hard to overstate the value of being taught yoga in a class.
 Try to find a yoga class that meets the following standards:

 - Situated near to your home or workplace.

 - Taught by a qualified yoga teacher, not by a health club instructor teaching hyped up stretching exercises that they decide to call “yoga.”

 Here are a few ways to get more out of the yoga lessons you go to: